 Dan received his Bachelor of Science in Legal Studies and Communications from the University of Minnesota in 1987.
 His prior military experience in the United States Army Infantry provided him with the necessary leadership and people skills he would use throughout his life.
 He gained experience in the construction industry while working at ABC Millwork from 1978 – 1995 as a Window Technician.
 During that time he took a major interest in the Labor Movement and Affirmative Action, becoming the Shop Union Steward in 1979 and eventually working for Teamsters Local Union 221 as an Officer and Field Representative from 1995 – 2001 in the construction industry in Minneapolis, Minnesota.

-In 2002 he joined the Management Team at Aggregate Industries Management, Inc. as a Ready Mix Concrete Manager, a position he held until joining their newly formed Compliance Department in the summer of 2006 as a Regional Compliance Officer.
-During that time he received his CCEP Certification from the Society of Corporate Compliance and Ethics.
+In 2002 he joined the Management Team at Aggregate Industries, Inc. as a Ready Mix Concrete Manager, a position he held until joining their newly formed Compliance Department in the summer of 2006 as their Regional Compliance Officer.
+During that time he received his Ethics Certification (CCEP) from the Society of Corporate Compliance and Ethics (SCCE).

 Dan was an Advisory Council Member on the Minneapolis Urban League’s Labor Education Advancement Program Board from 2001 – 2011.
 His experience with EEO, Affirmative Action, for both Labor and Management, as well as his past experience as an Alternate Trustee with the Minnesota Teamsters Highway Heavy Taft Hartley Health, Pension, and Education Fund; prepared him for his next role as Manager of EEO and Affirmative Action for Mortenson Construction at their Minneapolis, Minnesota Corporate Headquarters beginning in January, 2010.

 In January 2012 Dan joined Alliant Techsystems, Inc. an Aerospace, Defense and Sporting contractor, as their Senior Manager of Ethics and Compliance.
-In February 2015 Orbital Sciences, Inc. merged with Alliant Techsystems, Inc. to become Orbital ATK, Inc. Dan is currently the Manager of Ethics and Compliance for the newly realigned Aerospace and Defense contractor.
+In February 2015 Orbital Sciences, Inc. merged with Alliant Techsystems, Inc. to become Orbital ATK, Inc. In June 2018 Northrop Grumman, Inc. acquired Orbital ATK, Inc. Dan is currently the Manager of Ethics and Compliance for their newly formed Innovation Systems Sector for the newly realigned Aerospace and Defense contractor.